-The 3 Layer Clothing System
+An Introduction To The Layering Clothing System

-Sounds confusing but the logic of dressing to suit your environment has long been cast in stone way back when your Mum told you to “wear your vest” in cold weather, she was absolutely right.
-In recent years, the establishment of new fabric technologies has created a wide range of “Technical Apparel” to suit all conditions and lifestyles and it is this area of Technical Apparel that Baselayer excels.
+You remember when your Mum told you to “wear your vest” in cold weather?
+She was absolutely right.
+In recent years, the establishment of new fabric technologies has created a wide range of “Technical Apparel” to suit all conditions and lifestyles and it is this area of Technical Apparel that Baselayer™ excels.

 Layer 1 The “Base Layer”

 This is the Base Layer or Foundation Layer that's worn next to the skin.
+It's important to realise also that a Base Layer is NOT just for winter, they are equally effective in warmer conditions as well.

 Moisture Management or Wicking, is a key element for this primary layer to eliminate moisture from the skin which natural fibres such as cotton, cannot achieve due to high absorbency.
+One key rule here for a Layer 1 garment is "Avoid Cotton".

 Layer 2 The “Mid Layer”

 The Mid Layer will, however, be far less effective if the Base Layer is not efficient to start with.
 Mid Layer’s should also be Moisture Wicking so that any moisture is transported to the outside of the layer for easy evaporation.
-Mid Layer garments are generally light in weight due to the fabrication and are ideal for mid climate conditions or as a lightweight prtective layer used following exercise.
+Mid Layer garments are generally light in weight due to the fabrication and are ideal for mid climate conditions or as a lightweight protective layer used following exercise.

 The Mid Layer will be susceptible to external weather conditions though, as wind can easily penetrate the fabric to replace the warm pockets of air created by the body’s core temperature.
 A light cool breeze can reduce temperatures by up to 10° and on a 0° day this creates an effect of -10° temperatures on the body.
 This is often referred to as the Wind Chill Factor.
 To avoid this, a quality and efficient Top Layer should be used as well.

-Layer 3 The “Top Layer”
+Layer 3 The “Top / Outer Layer”

 Most quality Top Layer garments will be constructed to allow for good ventilation and often with extra Vented Zones at key hot spots on the body such as under the arms, thereby increasing the rate of moisture evaporation into the air.